-Once you are satisfied with your cuts out, use the glue gun around the border of your rectangles (or cement tube or poly filler can be used for more sturdiness) and slip the boxes in to place.
+Once you are satisfied with your cuts out, use the glue gun around the border of your rectangles (or cement tube or poly filler can be used for more sturdiness) and slip each plastic bin in to place.

 Tape the edges of your outline with washi tape to hide any untidiness.

 Paint the table (my 2 year old helped me with this part so painting is not perfect)

 My son uses this table for all kinds of sensory exploration and sensory play, with dried pasta, colored rice, balls, sand, water beads (with adult supervision) and more